Why Should I Use Request Forms in Project Management Software?

 - Ensuring data is securely shared at the field level only with software users who have the proper access.

-A common question is whether or not people outside of your project management system or outside of your organization can still access request forms.
+A common question is whether or not people outside your project management system or outside your organization can still access request forms.
 With the right project management software, anyone with a link to the request form should be able to access it, fill it out, and submit it.

 External customers can also use the forms to submit requests.
 If you’re going through user testing or customer acceptance, this allows them to easily request fixes or changes.

-Plus, it enables you to maintain the same control and process management around requests, no matter who they come from.
-No more juggling emails and phone calls from vendors or customers requesting new scope or project changes.
+Plus, it enables you to maintain the same control and process management around requests, no matter who they come from: no more juggling emails and phone calls from vendors or customers requesting new scope or project changes.

 External users will be required to enter their name and email address when using the URL link to a request form.
-Once it’s completed, they will receive an email confirmation letting them know that their request was successfully submitted.
+Once it’s completed, they will receive an email confirmation informing them that their request was successfully submitted.
 This notification allows requesters to be confident that the request was received and will be processed appropriately.